nagsrk/Local-system-directory-serve/README.md

 simply filter the data and redirect the users to specific directory.
 So no hassles of maintaining a Database for randomly generated data like logs.
 Simply map the user to a directory.

-The file at /Local-system-directory-serve/app/lib/EditRsyslog.py will filter and create directories based on the IP address of incoming logs and the 'App' uses the configuration file generated to serve based on the user and directory.
+The file at /Local-system-directory-serve/app/lib/EditRsyslog.py filters the incoming logs and creates directories based on the IP address.
+The files in the 'App' directory uses the configuration file generated to serve user files based on the user and directory after authentication.